ryoto1993/SocketILS_Library/README.md

     lights.add(l);
 }
 ~~~
-if you want to initialize light's luminosity and color temperature
+If you want to initialize light's luminosity and color temperature
 at this point, use the following code.
 ~~~
 for (int i=0; i<36; i++) {